-Experiential learning is growing in popularity amongst customer service gurus and research has shown it may improve customer service more than any role play techniques
+Experiential learning is growing in popularity among customer service gurus and research has shown it may improve customer service more than any role play techniques.

 • Experience is something all employees can draw on and with the addition of the following three steps learning can take place.